-We have audited the accompanying consolidated financial statements of AXA XL Reinsurance Ltd and its subsidiaries (the "Company"), which comprise the consolidated statement of financial position as of December 31, 2021 and 2020, and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the year ended December 31, 2021 and the period from December 10, 2020 to December 31, 2020, including the related notes (collectively referred to as the "consolidated financial statements") which, as described in Note 2 to the consolidated financial statements, have been prepared on the basis of International Financial Reporting Standards as adopted by the European Union.
+We have audited the consolidated financial statements of AXA XL Reinsurance Ltd (the Company), which comprise the consolidated statement of financial position as of December 31, 2022, and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020 and the results of its operations and its cash flows for the year ended December 31, 2021 and the period from December 10, 2020 to December 31, 2020 in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted for use in the European Union.

-Basis for Opinion
+Basis for opinion

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America (US GAAS).
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the Company and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.